bradeneast/bradeneast.com/blog/_published/make knob adjustment with range input.md

 }
 ```

 P.S.
 I rotated the range input to `-65deg` to acheive a more natural feeling when dragging to adjust the value.
-Adjust this angle to whatever feels right to you.
+Set this angle to whatever feels right to you.

 All we have left is to make our knob rotate as we drag up and down.

 In our Javascript file, we’ll add an event listener for any input on the document.
-Once that happens, we can update the `knob-position` variable on the input's parent element using `element.style.setProperty()`.
+Once that happens, we can update `knob-position` on the input's parent element using `element.style.setProperty()`.

 ```javascript
 document.addEventListener('input', function (e) {